 2. A Side Sleeping Position Is Okay With Support

 For many people, the most comfortable position after surgery is semi-fetal side sleeping.
-Done correctly, it keeps pressure off the buttocks and the front of the abdomen.
-The keys are:
+Done correctly, it keeps pressure off the buttocks and the belly (lower abdomen) during early healing.
+The keys are :

 - Bend the hips slightly to avoid pulling on the tummy tuck repair.